jenskutilek/FiraSystemFontReplacement/README.md

 These fonts are intended as a system font replacement on Mac OS X 10.10 Yosemite.

-They are based on the Fira Sans font family and are licensed under the Open Font License (OFL) 1.1 or later.
+They are based on the Fira Sans font family and are licensed under the Apache License 2.0.
 This package has been prepared by Jens Kutilek <https://github.com/jenskutilek/FiraSystemFontReplacement>.

 ![](yosemite-fira.png)